The financial world is full of terms, definitions and acronyms that you may find unfamiliar and difficult to understand.

 An account which gives you membership rights to the Society.

-Shows the amount of interest your savings account has earned and the amount of tax you have paid in a tax year.
-The Society can provide you with this on request.
+Shows the amount of interest your savings account has earned.
+The Society can provide you with this on request for the tax year ending April 2016 (or before).

 The end of the accounting year, when interest is paid on annual interest accounts.
 This is 30 November for all annual accounts except ISAs, for which the year end is 5 April.